lorenzlally/virtual-machine/README.md

 <h3>Step 5: Connect to the Virtual Machine</h3>

-- First, you will need to find the public IP address of your virtual machine
+- First, you'll need to find the public IP address of your virtual machine
    - Select the virtual machine we created and the public IP address will be on the right-hand side of the screen
    - Copy the public IP address